Diversity and Inclusion

 Members of the Awareness Council are:

-Randall Flinn, Chair of Awareness Council, Assistant Head of Lower School
+Randall Flinn, Co-Chair of Awareness Council, Assistant Head of Lower School

 Kate André, Director of Upper School Campus Ministry